| |

 BOOK REVIEW | Heiress by Susan May Warren

 One thing that did surprise me was how prevalent the downstairs staff became.
 Perhaps mistakenly, I naturally did assume that the wealthy Crawley’s and their circle would be at the forefront.
 Instead, writers allow us to get to know the people who ready the house for their employers, something that came alive on-screen very well.
-Anna and Bates were undoubtedly my two favorites while the poor klutzy kitchen maid, Daisy reminded me greatly of Minnie from Lark Rise to Candleford.
+Anna and Bates were undoubtedly my two favorites while the poor klutzy kitchen maid, Daisy reminds me greatly of Minnie from Lark Rise to Candleford.

 It’s interesting to be attached to Robert as a main character, and is a switch since it’s normally the lady of the house who endears herself the most.
 Masters are often depicted as stern in nature and while they may not be cruel, it’s not a character that viewers find that likable.
 He and Cora’s marriage is lovely, something all to often missing from these since it was rare to find marriages forged of love instead of convenience.
-I look forward to seeing the younger two Crawley daughters come into a larger role, since they would be interesting studies, if given the chance.
+I look forward to seeing the younger two Crawley daughters come into a larger role, since they would be interesting studies, if given the chance. downton abbey series one

 TV SERIES REVIEW | Downton Abbey, Series Two (2011)

-The costume designs of recent British production have been slim; many were recycled due to budget limitations.
+The costume designs of recent British production have been slim; recycling is even popular due to budget limitations.
 Here the magnificent costume is nothing to sneeze at.
 All of them are gorgeous and almost always complimentary.
 The colors and fabrics are stunning, and the hats!
 Oh, the millinery in the series is just beautifully elegant.
 And the score is grand.
 Before anyone goes out to rent this (I cannot imagine many of you haven’t seen it), make sure to do your homework first, because it isn’t content-free.
 One odd thing about the series has Mary frantically awaking Anna, only to realize that her lover is dead; the result of this is hilarious.
 (Who else thinks this likely is reflections of Fellowes award-winning work on Gosford Park?)

 This inaugural year receives so much praise from small and large media outlets alike.
 From an enchanting blog, a paramount journal to a fun place celebrating these unrecognized dramas, this is worthy of every bit of praise.
 Recognizing so many familiar faces is amusing.
 Placing the faces where we’d seen them became a kind of game for my family.
 It’s a shame little things served to soil an otherwise intelligent script because in all other regards, this is marvelous.
-While I’m anxious to see another chapter, I do feel “satisfied” with the series one end.
+While I’m anxious to see another chapter, I do feel “satisfied” with the series one end. downton abbey series one

-Since I rather expected the news at the end to be the subject of a second series, the conclusion of this Downton Abbey, series one does not surprise.
+Since I rather expect the news at the end to be the subject of a second series, the conclusion of this Downton Abbey, series one does not surprise.
 Now I can only wish that the next installments will prove as enlightening as these are.
 The only dreadful thing about the final credits is the wait for the changes upcoming to the house of Crawley – and trust me, it’s agony.

 About Rissi JC